-[24] The Parish Court Judge recognised, and indicated that she would bear in mind, the four principles of sentencing as enunciated in R v Beckford and Lewis (1980) 17 approach recommended by this court in R v Perlina Wright (1988) 25 JLR 221.
+[23] The Parish Court Judge recognised, and indicated that she would bear in mind, the four principles of sentencing as enunciated in R v Beckford and Lewis (1980) 17 JLR 202 - retribution, deterrence, prevention and rehabilitation.
+She also considered the approach recommended by this court in R v Perlina Wright (1988) 25 JLR 221.
 She noted the following observation of Rowe P: